quintenvg1/overwatch-hero-selector/overwatch random hero selector 2.0/readme.txt

 you are free to distribute this program

-build in Visual studio entreprise and committed to GitHub. in this version, brigitte is added to the generator.
+built in Visual studio entreprise and committed to GitHub. in this version, brigitte is added to the generator.